Skip to main content

 Forwarding by equal split is the default option if the forwardKind argument is not specified when calling asyncCall().

-The wallet only sets FeeCredit and does not send any tokens to Contract A:
+The smart account only sets FeeCredit and does not send any tokens to Contract A:

 In the above flow:

-• The wallet sets FeeCredit to 600_000 and asynchronously calls Contract A. No tokens are sent to Contract A directly
+• The smart account sets FeeCredit to 600_000 and asynchronously calls Contract A. No tokens are sent to Contract A directly

 • Contract A forwards the leftover FeeCredit to pay for execution of Contract B (250_000) and Contract C (250_000)